harrisonLet/ARC_Trace_Mapping/README.md

 Standards (NAAQS) for ozone.
 This project uses mobile laboratory data collected via the ARC (Air Resources Car) vehicle to map the spatial distribution of greenhouse gases (GHGs) and other pollutants.

-Check 'folium' directory for interactive mapping of daily ARC data in .html leaflet files.
+Check 'arc_mapping' directory for interactive mapping of daily ARC data in .html leaflet files or download the zip of all mappings from 'downloads'.